To help your brand run your digital sell-in effectively, we wanted to provide three of our tips and best practices to get started.

 However, when you move to a fully digital world, or you offer a digital experience, those assets need to be structured a little bit differently.
 One thing to keep in mind is that the retailer might not have that physical product in front of them.
 So things like videos, animations or GIFs, interactive technology, or anything that you can do to educate a retailer within a digital experience is going to be super useful.
 For example, using your repurposed assets in digital catalogs, virtual showrooms, and digital merchandising experiences is extremely helpful for retailers.

-Making sure you repurpose, create, and organize your current assets to work well in a digital frame is key to running a successful digital sell-in.
+Making sure you repurpose, create, and organize your current assets to work well in a digital frame is key to running a successful digital event.

 Tip #2: Get Your Retailers Ready